michaelrhodes/peer-file/readme.md

 })
 ```

 peer-file was developed using [peerjs](https://github.com/peers/peerjs), however it isn’t bound to that library.
-So long as the provided connection object emits data events, has a send method, and can handle JSON, then could be substituted.
+So long as the provided connection object emits data events, has a send method, and can handle JSON, it could be substituted.

 ### Complete API
 ```js